National Museum of African American History and Culture: Leadership

 Lonnie Bunch III was the museum's founding director being appointed in 2005, overseeing collections, traveling exhibitions as well as planning and building.
 On May 28, 2019, Bunch was elected Secretary of the Smithsonian Institution.
 He became the Smithsonian's first African-American leader.
 The interim director of NMAAHC was history professor Spencer Crew.
 Poet and professor Kevin Young was appointed director in September 2020.
+He officially stepped down in April 2025.

 Restaurant

 Sweet Home Café is a 400-seat, luncheon-only restaurant located inside the National Museum of African American History and Culture.
-Jerome Grant is the executive chef, and the restaurant is managed by Restaurant Associates in association with Thompson Hospitality.
+Ramin Coles is the executive chef, and the restaurant is managed by Restaurant Associates in association with Thompson Hospitality.
 Joanne Hyppolite, NMAAHC curator for cultural expressions, oversees the restaurant as well as the museum's exhibits on foodways and cuisine.
 The cafeteria opened on September 24, 2016.
 It was named a 2017 semifinalist by the James Beard Award for Best New Restaurant.

 The restaurant features four food stations, where main and side dishes, desserts, and beverages important to the African American experience or developed by African Americans may be purchased.
 These include the Agricultural South station, the Creole Coast station, the North States, and the Western Range.
 Each station offers several vegetarian entrees in addition to meat dishes.

 In designing the museum, the Smithsonian was influenced by the development of the Mitsitam Café at the National Museum of the American Indian.
 That cafeteria had been established to acquaint museum-goers with the rich food heritage of indigenous peoples of the Americas.
 Mitsitam Café not only proved popular and won culinary awards, it made a substantial profit.
 The idea of regional food stations came from Jessica B. Harris, a food scholar who researched the food of African Americans from the colonial era to the present and presented her research to the museum's scholarly committee in 2013.
 Albert Lukas, a supervising chef at Sweet Home Café, traveled the United States for two years to find recipes and interview home cooks and professional chefs.
 A committee of chefs, curators, and historians spent another two years working out the restaurant's concept, visual design, and menu.
 The final menu was designed by executive chef Grant not only to showcase the kinds of food African Americans of different regions ate at different times in American history, but also to demonstrate the impact African Americans had on both home cooking and haute cuisine in the broader society.

 Chef Carla Hall, co-host of the television show The Chew, was named a "culinary ambassador" for the restaurant.
 She engages in public outreach for the restaurant and museum.